 “When I was training everything it was great, I really enjoyed it.
 But then you finish training at quarter to 12 and I’d be back at the hotel by 1 and I just didn’t know what to do with myself.
-The actual football club and being in and around it was really enjoyable and a great experience.

 “I don’t want to say I regret it.
 It was a great experience and I took a lot from it.
 I just didn’t know what I was getting myself into in terms of moving away from home and stuff.

 “I just think the timing of it was off.
 Maybe I could have told my agent to hold off a bit, so I could finish the season at Coventry and get some games under my belt and then go then maybe, but it was all a bit rushed.”

 Thomas returned to Coventry and ended up making over 100 first-team appearances for the club prior to his release in 2016.

 He wasn’t on the free agent list for long as Swindon Town made a beeline for his services, but all was not well at the County Ground as the club were relegated from League One.

 A disconnect between supporters and the club’s hierarchy grew as the season progressed, particularly over Tim Sherwood’s somewhat unclear role.